SmartArtsStudio/smart-svg-path/README.md

 Otherwise SmartSVGPath does provide some basic tools...

 #### SVGShape Methods:
-Work directly on both individual and collections of DOM SVGElements, automatically:
+Work directly on both individual and HTMLCollections of DOM SVGElements, automatically:

      - Converting their <shape> data and attributes to 'd' attribute data string.